krishna-govarthini/nostra/README.md

   The site is designed with responsiveness in mind, ensuring a seamless experience on desktop, tablet, and mobile devices.

 - **Interactive Banner** 🎉
-  Click on the "X" mark to close the banner that provides promotional content.
+  Click on the "X" mark to close the promotional content banner.

 - **Sidebar Navigation** 🍔
   Open and close the sidebar by clicking the hamburger menu or the "X" icon.
 The sidebar provides easy access to other sections of the site.

 - **Like Button Toggle** ❤️🖤
-  The like button toggles between a red heart and a black heart when clicked, indicating a product is liked or not.
+  The like button toggles between a red heart and a black heart when clicked, indicating whether a product is liked or not.

 - **Image Slider** ⬅️➡️
-  Navigate through images of products using left and right buttons to view more images.
+  Navigate through images of products using the left and right buttons to view more images.

 - **Product Search** 🔍
   Search through products by typing keywords in the search bar.
 It will display matching products as you type.